Tdhtdhtdhtdhtdh: Sound Effects!

 From what I've read, they're essentially there because somebody put them there.
 People don't use them.

-You have to make the footsteps based on the actor and how they're moving, and not just in sync with them, but a good Foley artist will
+You have to make the footsteps based on the actor and how they're moving, and not just in sync with them.
+But a good Foley artist will

 take into account the weight, the height, the gait.
 Are they shuffling?
 Are they high-stepping?
-Are they goose-stepping?
+Are they goose stepping?

-They take all this stuff into account to make a specific kind of walk or footfall for a particular actor.
+They're like they take all this stuff into account to make a specific kind of walk or footfall for a particular actor.
 Yeah.

 And a lot of times this stuff is dictated by budget.